hellotdpaas/aws-saa-c03/readme.md

   A

 - A company recently signed a contract with an AWS Managed Service Provider (MSP) Partner for help with an application migration initiative.
-A solutions architect needs ta share an Amazon Machine Image (AMI) from an existing AWS account with the MSP Partner's AWS account.
+A solutions architect needs to share an Amazon Machine Image (AMI) from an existing AWS account with the MSP Partner's AWS account.
 The AMI is backed by Amazon Elastic Block Store (Amazon EBS) and uses an AWS Key Management Service (AWS KMS) customer managed key to encrypt EBS volume snapshots.
   What is the MOST secure way for the solutions architect to share the AMI with the MSP Partner's AWS account?

   - A. Make the encrypted AMI and snapshots publicly available.
 Modify the key policy to allow the MSP Partner's AWS account to use the key.